robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 When the `SessionDetailsViewModel` gets instanciated, its `CurrentSession` property will be `null` by default.
 So it needs to get set to the currently selected session.
 As the `SessionDetailsPage` does not know this session yet, we have to provide this information, whenever navigating to it.

-For this, add a `Session` property to the constuctor of the page.
+For this, add a `Session` property to the constructor of the page.

 ```csharp
 public SessionDetailsPage(Session session)